-As I mentioned in the initial offering of this series, the 2014 MIT Sloan Sports Analytics Conference kicks off today.
-The genesis for these posts actually occurred at last year's conference, with a fascinating discussion on the use of analytics in football.
-Three of the panelists - 49ers President Paraag Marathe; former Patriots and Chiefs GM Scott Pioli; Kevin Demoff, the Rams' Executive Vice President of Football Operations & Chief Operating Officer - are NFL front office insiders.
+As I mentioned in the initial offering of this series, it was inspired in large part by a fascinating conversation on the use of analytics in football during the 2013 MIT Sloan Sports Analytics Conference.
+The discussion, moderated by ESPN reporter Andrea Kramer, included three NFL front office insiders: 49ers President Paraag Marathe; former Patriots and Chiefs GM Scott Pioli; Kevin Demoff, the Rams' Executive Vice President of Football Operations & Chief Operating Officer.
 They were joined by the ultimate outsider, Football Outsiders' Aaron Schatz.

 And, in the last decade, the Cowboys have done a superb job of this, offering second contracts to a wide array of homegrown talents, from Tony Romo to Bradie James and from Flozell Adams to DeMarcus Ware.
 This is good business.
 On many levels, it's smarter to reward the guys other players see working their tails off on the practice field and film room than to spend big bucks on "independent contractors," the equivalent of football mercenaries.

-The bad news in this regard lies in what happens after the second contract.
-Let's say a player is drafted at the age of 21, and received a five year rookie deal.
+The bad news for the Cowboys used to be what happens after the second contract.
+Let's say a player is drafted at the age of 21, and received a five-year rookie deal.
 If the team re-ups him before he can hit the free agent market (which is what the Jonses typically have done), that means he'll be signing his second contract after about four years, putting him at about 25 when he inks the second deal.
-That deal should get him to about 29 - and that's where the team too often gets in a bind.
+That deal should get him to about 29 - and that's where the the Cowboys too often got in a bind in the past.

 If Jerry is guilty of anything, it is loyalty and falling in love with his most decorated soldiers.
 He seldom ever does the 49ers tradition of saying goodbye a year too soon rather than a year too late.
 Jerry always says goodbye a year too late and rides his investment all the way down to zero...